edawson/svaha/README.md

 ## Workflows

 1. Build a variation graph with lasso containing structural variants
-2. Reduce node size with a ``cat result.gfa | vg mod -X 1000 - > new_graph.vg`` to make the resulting graph indexable with GCSA2.
+2. Reduce node size with a ``cat result.gfa | vg view -F -v - | vg mod -X 1000 - > new_graph.vg`` to make the resulting graph indexable with GCSA2.
 3. Map reads to that graph using ```vg map```
 4. Call variants using ```vg call``` or ```vg genotype```